kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Workload API Support

-As mentioned in the [Pod and EvictionRequest API](#pod-and-evictionrequest-api) and the [CREATE](#create) sections, we currently ignore the eviction of pods that are part of a Workload (the Pod's `.spec.workloadRef` is set).
-The Workload API is primarily used for gang scheduling, but it could be useful for handling disruption of the whole group of pods simultaneously as well.
+As mentioned in the [Pod and EvictionRequest API](#pod-and-evictionrequest-api) and the [CREATE](#create) sections, we currently ignore the eviction of pods that are part of a PodGroup (the Pod's `.spec.schedulingGroup` is set).
+The PodGroup API is primarily used for gang scheduling, but it could be useful for handling disruption of the whole group of pods simultaneously as well.
 For example, a controller (LeaderWorkerSet, JobSet, MPIJob or TrainJob) that runs jobs on these pods for AI training purposes might decide to wait for all of these pods to finish their work.
 It could also